 The NCC does not apply to a credit contract unless the credit has been provided wholly or predominantly for a “Code purpose”.
 A Code purpose is where credit is provided for personal, domestic or household purposes.
 If the credit contract was entered into on or after 1 July 2010, the Code purpose includes credit obtained to purchase, renovate or improve residential property for investment purposes, or to refinance credit provided for such a purpose.
 The regulation of credit provided for residential property investment is one of the significant changes in the new regime.

-Conversely, the NCC will not apply if the credit is provided wholly or predominantly for business, or for investments other than residential property investment (s 5(3) NCC).
-This poses some important questions.
+Conversely, the NCC does not apply if the credit is provided wholly or predominantly for business, or for investments other than residential property investment (s 5(3) NCC).
+This poses important questions:

 1 What percentage of credit must be for a Code purpose to qualify the transaction as being wholly or predominantly for a Code purpose?

 This question is answered in section 5(4) of the NCC.
 Credit will be provided wholly or predominantly for business, domestic or household purposes if: